 This is what your chocolate cake batter will look like.

+Note: If you don’t have a large mug for the double serving, split the batter into two small mugs.
 The actual microwave time will vary depending on how tall your mug is and how broad the base is.
 You will know your cake in a cup is done when you touch the top, and it feels firm and not runny.

 The top view of a chocolate mug cake ready to eat.

-You can also make this Gluten Free Blueberry Mug Muffin in the microwave!
+You can also make this Gluten-Free Blueberry Mug Muffin in the microwave!

 Topping Ideas: